skycoin/cxo/README.md

 A `Node` used to create (emit), replicate, and receive feeds.
 A `Node` doesn't do it autmatically.
 You need to subscribe to a feed.
 You need to associate a connection to another node with the subscription.
-Both, this and remote node should be subscribed to the feed to start exchanging it.
-If `(node.Config).PublidServer` set to true, then you can obtain list of feeds from a remote node.
+Both, this-side and remote nodes should be subscribed to the feed to start exchanging it.
+If `(node.Config).PublicServer` set to true, then you can obtain list of feeds from a remote node.
 Otherwise, it can be done uisng RPC (e.g. administrative access required).
 A `Node` is thread-safe but you must not block callbacks, because they are performing inside message-handling goroutine of a connection